 Particularly predestined for this treatment are wear or cyclically stressed components such as camshafts.
 In every gasoline and diesel engine, steel rubs against steel.
 Thus, the contact zones must be hardened, otherwise the longevity of the parts would be hard to imagine.
 At these complex structures, the inductive method does not help much; the construction of modern camshafts (with different shaped cams and shifting gates for the cylinder deactivation or change in the engine control) requires a precise surface hardening, which is only possible with diode lasers.
 Even in manufacturing of large sheet metal tools, diode lasers have established themselves for a long time now.
 The oldest hardening plants have here already been in use since 10 to 15 years.
 As the prices of laser beam sources have continued to decrease for years now, additional to these typical fields of use are new applications that are permanently being explored.

 Heat treatment with diode lasers does not only allow hardening but also the exact opposite, namely, the softening of materials.
-Here, the martensite structure is softened in certain zones by heat exposure (“tempered”) or is turned back into a ferrite-pearlite structure by austenitization followed by slow cooling.
-The result is a more elastic metal sheet that can be better welded, formed or cut.
+Here, the solidified structure is softened in certain zones by heat exposure (“tempered”) or is for instance turned back into a ferrite-pearlite structure by austenitization followed by slow cooling.
+The result is a better shapeable sheet that is easier to weld, form or cut.
 Here, diode laser is the better tool compared to other methods like induction, gas flames or infrared rays.
 On the one hand, material processing is highly flexible and precise, even with hardening; on the other hand, the created transition zone between the processed and unprocessed raw material is smaller than that created with other technologies.
 But in particular, diode lasers have a very homogeneous intensity distribution even at big spots, which makes the softening results specifically even.

 Its application can actually save lives: In car body construction, soft deformation zones can be created at press-hardened areas by means of lasers, which absorb in case of crashes the impact energy and thus can protect the body.
 By this flexible material processing in the remaining zones, the total stiffness of the steel remains.
 A further application field is deep drawing, at which the circuit board is softened before pressing in the intended bending zones to avoid cracks or fractures during the forming process.